Nicolas-Delbovier/PetitBac/README.md

 Finally, open the URL provided by ngrok in your web browser.
 While viewing the application, go into your browser's settings or menu (often represented by three dots or lines) and look for an option like "Add to Home Screen," "Install app," or "Download app" to install the PWA.

-On your phone you can sometimes simply reload the page and a pop up will appear asking you if you want to download the app.
+#### know install inssues

+If the 'Install app' button isn't visible in Chrome's menu, you can often trigger it manually.
+First, add the website shortcut to your home screen using the 'Add to Home screen' option.
+Then, refresh the page.
+Chrome should now display the install banner at the bottom of the screen, allowing you to install the app.

 ---